Medical Emergencies That Require More Care At Home

 Chronic Obstructive Pulmonary Disorder (COPD)

 If your loved one is living with COPD, they probably relied on receiving care at home before a hospital stay occurred.
 If they have a flare up that lands them in the hospital, increasing the level of care at home will help them confront the limitations they face in their activities of daily living, like bathing, preparing meals, and medication reminders.

 Hiring A Private Caregiver For Your Recovery

 Just like going to an outpatient rehab facility, a private caregiver can provide your loved one with a transitional experience to allow them more time to recover in a safe and familiar environment.
 The best part about hiring a private caregiver?
-You can schedule them for as many or as few hours as your loved one needs for a proper recovery, including live-in care as necessary.
+You can schedule them for as many or as few hours as your loved one needs for a proper recovery.

-Tandem makes it easy to not only hire a private caregiver, but to also make changes to your loved one’s care plan at any time should their health needs change.
-We’ll work with you to figure out exactly what your family needs, and when, in order to provide you and your loved one the support they need to live their best life.
+Tandem makes it easy to get started with in-home care, but also to make changes to your loved one’s Care Plan at any time should their needs change.
+We’ll work with you to figure out exactly what your family needs, and when, in order to provide you and your loved one with support to live their best life.

 Call our Care Team at 1-800-370-3377 to talk about hiring a caregiver or increasing your loved one’s current Care Plan.